500 Participants Needed

 The trial does not specify if you need to stop taking your current medications.
 However, it requires participants to have an active Antiretroviral Therapy prescription, so you should continue taking your HIV medication.

-What data supports the effectiveness of the treatment reSET for stimulant use disorder in HIV?
+What prior data suggests that the reSET mobile therapeutic is safe for treating stimulant use disorder in men with HIV?

 Who Is on the Research Team?